A Visual Embedding for the Unsupervised Extraction of Abstract Semantics: Abstract

 \section{Abstract}

-\begin{quote} Vector-space word representations obtained from neural network models have been shown to enable semantic operations based on vector arithmetic.
+Vector-space word representations obtained from neural network models have been shown to enable semantic operations based on vector arithmetic.
 In this paper, we explore the existence of similar information on vector representations of images.
 For that purpose we define a methodology to obtain large, sparse vector representations of image classes, and generate vectors through the state-of-the-art deep learning architecture GoogLeNet for 20K images obtained from ImageNet.
 We first evaluate the resultant vector-space semantics through its correlation with WordNet distances, and find vector distances to be strongly correlated with linguistic semantics.
 We then explore the location of images within the vector space, finding elements close in WordNet to be clustered together, regardless of significant visual variances (\eg 118 dog types).
 More surprisingly, we find that the space unsupervisedly separates complex classes without prior knowledge (\eg living things).
-Finally, we consider vector arithmetics, and find them to be related with image concatenation (\eg ``Horse cart - Horse $\simeq$ Rickshaw''), image overlap (``Panda - Brown bear $\simeq$ Skunk'') and regularities (``Panda is to Brown bear as Soccer ball is to Helmet'').
-These results indicate that image vector embeddings as the one proposed here contain rich visual semantics usable for learning and reasoning purposes. \end{quote}
+Afterwards, we consider vector arithmetics.
+Although we are unable to obtain meaningful results on this regard, we discuss the various problem we encountered, and how we consider to solve them.
+Finally, we discuss the impact of our research for cognitive systems, focusing on the role of the architecture being used.